Beer in Belgium: Glassware

 One of the more common types is the tulip glass.
 A tulip glass not only helps trap the aroma, but also aids in maintaining large heads, creating a visual and olfactory sensation.
-The body is bulbous, but the top flares out to form a lip which helps head retention.
+The body is bulbous, but the top flares out to form a lip which helps foam head retention.

-A vessel similar to a champagne flute is the preferred serving vessel for Belgian lambics and fruit beers.
+A vessel similar to a champagne flute is the preferred serving vessel for Belgian (fruit) Lambics, Gueuze and fruit beers.
 The narrow shape helps maintain carbonation, while providing a strong aromatic front.
 Flute glasses display the lively carbonation, sparkling colour, and soft lacing of this distinct style.

+Traditionally, lambic beers including gueuze and fruit lambics are served in a tall glass resembling the ribbed pilsner glass.
+However, the edges and base of the lambic glass are significantly thicker; which originated from the old custom of grinding sugar at the bottom of the glass before serving, allowing drinkers to sweeten the beer to their taste, as lambic styles are known for their intense sourness.
+The glass is commonly referred to as a lambiekstoemper (or "lambic stomper"), a name that reflects the practice of crushing sugar with a tool similar to a cocktail muddler.